Kayyleigh/BarNotation/README.md

   - Drag math snippets directly into external LaTeX editors like [Overleaf](https://www.overleaf.com/)
   - Drag raw LaTeX directly into the math library to obtain the corresponding structured math
 - **Multilingual support**:
-  - Set the app to English or Dutch!
+  - Set the app to English, Dutch, or Czech!
 More languages will be added later!

 ---